7th August 2017

-[Edit Jan 2018 - Please note the below was published prior to PRIIPS Regulation was introduced in EU in Jan 2018 which limited the availability of US Domiciled ETFs for Irish Investors]
+[Edit Jan 2018 – Please note the below was published prior to PRIIPS Regulation was introduced in EU in Jan 2018 which limited the availability of US Domiciled ETFs for Irish Investors, unfortunately!]

-Now this may help some of you, and it may not help, but understanding how you are taxed on your investment, pensions, savings or nest egg in Ireland is fairly vital in making informed money decisions...speaking of which please do pop over here to find out why we exist, what our purpose is and why we are Ireland's first Financial Planning & Wealth Management Blog & Podcast.
-Also, if you have any questions or comments we'd love to hear from you, just drop a message to us here.
+Now this may help some of you, and it may not help, but understanding how you are taxed on your investment, pensions, savings or nest egg in Ireland is fairly vital in making informed money decisions…speaking of which please do pop over here to find out why we exist, what our purpose is and why we are Ireland’s first dedicate Financial Planning and Investment Blog & Podcast.
+Also, if you have any questions or comments I’d love to hear from you, just drop a message to me here.

 Perceived Benefits (see blog 39):